Please read the following conditions carefully before booking

 The balance of the booking cost must be received by us not less than 10 weeks prior to departure.
 This date will be shown on the confirmation invoice.
 Reminders are not sent.
 If we do not receive all payments due in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.

-3. Your contract
+- Your contract

 We both also agree that any claim must be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).

-4. The cost of your arrangements
+- The cost of your arrangements

 Please note, changes and errors occasionally occur.
 You must check the price of your chosen arrangements at the time of booking.